Jollywatt/typst-fletcher/src/main.typ

 #import "draw.typ": *
 #import "marks.typ": *

-/// Draw a labelled node in an arrow diagram.
+/// Draw a labelled node in an diagram which can connect to edges.
 ///
 /// - pos (point): Dimensionless "elastic coordinates" `(x, y)` of the node,
 ///  where `x` is the column and `y` is the row (increasing upwards).
 The